oqc-community/rasqal/README.md

 ### Key Features

-* Can parse and execute full spec QIR (sans big ints).
-This also includes most of LLVMs classical instructions.
+* Executes full spec QIR and the majority of classical LLVM instructions in a fully interwoven form.
 * Multi/split-QPU execution capabilities.
 Each synthesized quantum circuit can be fired at a different machine depending on what features it requires to run.
 * Backend QPU execution code is pure Python to allow for easy integration with existing systems.

-### Experimental Features

-Munchkin is also a research platform for trying out novel approaches to quantum execution, verification or analysis.
-This is loosely what we're experimenting with, or want too:

-1. Quantum state compressed representation.
-Trading precision for linear scalability.
-2. Distributed quantum execution using circuit weaving/snipping.
-3. Quantum static analysis structures / circuit value prediction.
+Please see [features and concepts](https://github.com/oqc-community/munchkin/blob/develop/building.md) for the details, these are just high-level summaries.

 ### Contributing